 Takenaka Carpentry Tools Museum

-The Takenaka Carpentry Tools Museum is a museum of carpentry tools in Kobe, Japan.
-The museum was opened in 1984 with the objective of collecting and conserving ancient tools.
-They have kept Japanese cultural heritage in order to pass them on to the next generation .
+In Kobe, Japan, you’ll find the Takenaka Carpentry Tools Museum, which is a museum dedicated to carpentry tools.
+The museum first opened its doors in 1984 with the intention of collecting and preserving historical implements.
+They have preserved elements of Japanese culture in order to pass them on to subsequent generations.

 Oji Zoo